lisafast/lacnotredame/content/about/2019BoardReport.md

 Seconded

-## Financial Report  - annual expenses including water testing & reserve
+## Financial Report

-* Presented by Dave Hayward, treasurer for the fiscal year 2017-2018
+* Presented by Dave Hayward, treasurer for the fiscal year 2018-2019
-* At the end of our financial year on June 31, 2019 - there was $5716.17 in the Association's bank accounts
+* At the end of our financial year on June 31, 2019 - there was $5716.27 in the Association's bank accounts at Desjardins
+  * $2612.06 in Chequing, $3104.11 in Savings
-* Income for fiscal year were XXXX from   memberships, interest and donations.
+* Income for fiscal year was $460.47
+  * $360 from memberships, $30.47 interest and $70.00 in donations
+* Expenses were $496.06
-* Expenses were: $XXX   for water testing ($530.15) Rupert Hall rental, Entreprises Quebec registration (109.82 for two years of reports), bank fees and web hosting ($19.46).
+  * $237.30 for water testing, $75 for Rupert Hall rental, $148.36 for Entreprises Quebec registration (three years of reports), and $35.40 for bank fees.

 Move to accept Treasurer's report by